SJKZ1-2565/SJKZ1-2565/README.md

 ## 🛠 Tech & Tools

 Most of my work revolves around **Java**, especially in modding environments.
 I also explore other languages and tools when the problem demands it, such as C++, Python, or scripting for automation.
 Git is my main tool for tracking progress, mistakes, and growth over time.
 ---

-Learning, failing, refactoring, and improving are all part of the process.
-This GitHub profile is not just a showcase, but a timeline of how I think, learn, and evolve as a developer.

-If you’re reading this, feel free to explore, learn from it, or even point out things that can be improved.
-I’m always open to discussion and growth.

----

 Thanks for stopping by.